GnatNamedAsh/node-open-weather-api/README.md

 It will essentially reverse proxy to the open weather api and return the pertinent information.

-the endpoint will be `/weather/condition` with query parameters `lat` and `lon` for fetching the data.
+The endpoint will be `/weather` with query/search parameters `lat` and `lon` for fetching the data.

 ## Development Tools

-I primarily used the bun run time for development.
-Tests are written in Jest compared to bun's testing framework.
+I primarily used the bun run time.
+Tests are written in Jest though to not lock in someone to s a specific runtime.

-Regardless, the application should be runtime agnostic and work with node, deno, and bun for versatility purposes.
+Regardless, I have a goal that the application should be runtime agnostic and work with node/node-ts, deno, and bun for versatility purposes.

 A Dockerfile and a docker compose file will be included if you'd rather run it in a preconfigured container environment.